Surrogacy in Kazakhstan

 Understanding the Legal Landscape for Surrogacy in Kazakhstan

-Kazakhstan has one of the most clearly structured legal systems for surrogacy in Central Asia, offering clarity and protection to both intended parents and surrogates.
-Surrogacy in the country is primarily governed by the Code of the Republic of Kazakhstan “On Marriage and Family” (adopted 26 December 2011, No. 518-IV), as well as accompanying regulations from the Ministry of Health.
-These define the rights, obligations, and eligibility criteria for all parties involved, ensuring a regulated and legally recognized process.
+Kazakhstan has one of the most clearly structured legal systems for surrogacy in Central Asia.
+Surrogacy is primarily governed by the Code of the Republic of Kazakhstan "On Marriage and Family" (adopted 26 December 2011, No. 518-IV), as amended, together with accompanying regulations from the Ministry of Health.
+These define the rights, obligations, and eligibility criteria for all parties involved.

 Eligibility and Medical Indications

-Under Kazakh law, a surrogacy agreement may only be concluded between spouses (a legally married couple) and a woman who agrees to carry a child for them via assisted reproductive technology (ART).
-The legislation explicitly limits participation to married couples, as single parents and same-sex couples are not legally recognized as potential commissioning parents.
+Under Article 54 of the Code, as amended by Law No. 350-VIII of 14 July 2026 (effective 26 July 2026), a surrogacy agreement may only be concluded between spouses who are citizens of the Republic of Kazakhstan and a woman who agrees to carry a child for them via assisted reproductive technology (ART).
+Single parents and same-sex couples are not eligible, and, since the 2026 amendment, neither are foreign couples.

 To qualify, the intended mother must demonstrate a medical need for surrogacy, verified by an official diagnosis confirming her inability to carry a pregnancy.
 Acceptable medical indications include uterine malformations, repeated pregnancy loss, or health risks making gestation unsafe.
-This requirement underscores the ethical and medical intent of Kazakh legislation, but to offer surrogacy as a medical solution, not a lifestyle option.
+This requirement underscores the ethical and medical intent of Kazakh legislation: surrogacy as a medical solution, not a lifestyle option.

 Requirements for Surrogate Mothers